tagion/hibon_spec/Hash_invariant_Binary_Object_Notation.md

 i32        ::= leb128!long     // leb128 decoded to a 64 bits sigend integer
 f32        ::= decode!float    // 32 bits floatingpoint
 f64        ::= decode!double   // 64 bits floatingpoint
-ibig       ::= len uint[] sign // Contains a big-integer value stored on multible of 4 bytes which represents
+bigint     ::= len uint[] sign // Contains a big-integer value stored on multible of 4 bytes which represents
                                // unsigned integer in little endian format and the sign
                                // Only valid if ( len % 4 == 1 && len >= 4 )
 sign       ::= '\x00' | '\x01' // Set the sign of the bigint (none two complement)
-ibig       ::= len byte*       // Unsigne big-integer
-                               // Only valid if ( len % 4 == 0 && len >= 4 )
 binary     ::= len ubyte*      // Byte array of the length len string     ::= len char*       // utf-8 array of the length len hashdoc    ::= datablock